 Footprints from an animal in the nature reserve

-After our campfire snack, we had a steep uphill hike back up to the top of the canyon and the parking lot, so it was nice to have a rest right before it.
+After our campfire snack, we had a rather steep uphill hike back up to the top of the canyon and the parking lot, so it was nice to have a rest right before it.

 It wasn’t a particularly difficult hike, but it is definitely a heart-pumper, so you’ll want to be in decent shape for it!